 Just one word of caution – if you’re outside, make sure you don’t get cold.
 You don’t want to get mastitis!

 And here is a poll on whether to breastfeed in public or not.
 Cast your vote!

 Now what is your view on breastfeeding in public?
 Do you love it?
 Hate it?
-Or have any additional nifty tips to share with moms who would like to breastfeed in public.
-Share your thoughts below! 🙂
+Or have any additional nifty tips to share with moms on how to breastfeed in public.
+Share your thoughts below! :-)